 Memory as a critical domain in autism intervention is overlooked.
 It is essential to specifically target this fundamental ability in intervention.
 Memory is a subservient ability in many common exercises, although we may not always be thinking about it’s role in developing certain basic abilities.
 Furthermore, while we often think of memory as something linked to the past (recall) it is vital to consider memory abilities when developing future directed activities.

-We see this very clearly, for example, in early ‘imitation’ and ‘direction following’ abilities.
-Success in these abilities rests in part on memory abilities.
+We see this very clearly, for example, in early ‘direction following’ abilities (e.g. "Go to the kitchen and get me a cup").
+Success with these abilities rests in large part on memory abilities.
 Several early exercises can be exploited to further strengthen memory abilities.
 As we consider this domain, we need to target both auditory and visual memory.
 We find often, that by first strengthening visual memory, some common difficulties with auditory memory are ameliorated.
 Eventually, memory marries “attention” as we consider exercises which demand that children remain on task across longer periods of time and distances, with more distraction (executive function).

 Below is an exercise which illustrates how we can design intervention with memory as a specific targeted ability.
 This exercise is a modified version of an exercise from Early Intervention for Children with ASD: Considerations.